mesonbuild/meson/docs/markdown/Wrap-dependency-system-manual.md

 One of the major problems of multiplatform development is wrangling all your dependencies.
-This is easy on Linux where you can use system packages but awkward on other platforms.
+This is easy on Linux where you can use system packages (and happen to know that your target distribution provides a recent enough version of the dependency) but awkward on other platforms.
 Most of those do not have a package manager at all.
 This has been worked around by having third party package managers.
 They are not really a solution for end user deployment, because you can't tell them to install a package manager just to use your app.
 On these platforms you must produce self-contained applications.

 The traditional approach to this has been to bundle dependencies inside your own project.
 Either as prebuilt libraries and headers or